Hey, there, awesome! 🙂

 (unless you have the rarest condition on the planet Earth – buckyuckitus – which is yuckiness to money – but I highly doubt!)

-Now, there’s nothing wrong in profiting from your work (we already agreed blogging is not some easy work, right?).
+Now, there’s nothing wrong with profiting from your work (we already agreed blogging is not some easy work, right?).
 Especially if you want to make a business out of it – in which case it’s a must.

 But what’s wrong in this picture is that it gives the impression of money effortlessly flowing to you in a matter of days.